SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 This is a good option for businesses that regularly upgrade to recent models.

 This is off-balance sheet financing.
-The monthly payments are 100% tax deductible.
+Most FMV lease payments are 100% tax deductible.

 ## Fast Funding